Charlie-Root/smcli/README.md

 - Power Management: Control server power state (on, off, restart).
 - Virtual Media: Insert and eject virtual media.
 - Boot Options: Set boot order to CD or PXE once.
+- Add new users
+- Enable ACL and add rules

 I am adding more features to this tool as I continue to work on it.
 Feel free to contribute or suggest new features!